15 Problems You Can Solve with Oatmeal

 10. Preventative medicine: To be sure, we’re not suggesting oatmeal is the cure for cancer.
 However, a study in the International Journal of Epidemiology suggested that premenopausal women can reduce their risk of breast cancer up to 41 percent by focusing on diets rich in oatmeal and other whole grains.

 11. Thicken soups, stews and dips: Runny dips are not exactly a health crisis, but they can be a party foul.
-Solve the problem with some ground oats or oat flour.
+Solve the problem by mixing in some ground oats or oat flour.

 12. Fix crumbling meatloaf or veggie burgers: Similarly, oats are a healthier and heartier alternative to bread crumbs for binding burgers, meatloaf, meatballs and more.

-13. Stinky fridge: Just as it absorbs skin oils and hair odors, oatmeal can absorb odors in fridges or bathrooms.
+13. Stinky fridge: Similarly to how it absorbs skin oils and hair odors, oatmeal can absorb odors in fridges or bathrooms.
 Just leave an open container of oats in the fridge or other smelly spot.

 14. Smelly ashtrays: Another odor-neutralizing trick is to line ashtrays with oats and absorb some cigarette smells.

 15. Bored children: Finally, anyone who has left oatmeal in a bowl overnight can attest that it becomes hard and crusty, not unlike clay.
-Users on CafeMom, a parenting clearinghouse, recommend mixing two parts oatmeal with one part flour and one part water, and a few drops of food coloring, if desired.
-The resulting substitute for Play-Doh can be molded into virtually any shape, and painted once dry.
+CafeMom, a parenting forum, recommends mixing two parts oatmeal with one part each flour and water, and a few drops of food coloring, if desired.
+The resulting Play-Doh substitute may be molded into virtually any shape, and painted once dry.